-- Provide legal opinions, definitions and explanations. - Obtain criminal history as appropriate to the case. - Provide assistance/guidance to: - Initiate investigations. - Determine if there is any pending criminal investigation. - Provide assistance and communication between participating agencies, as needed. - Serve as a liaison with prosecuting attorneys within the state and nationwide as needed. - Serve as a liaison with other legal entities involved in the review of this fatality (e.g., city attorney, county counsel). - Provide feedback on cases that enter the criminal justice system. - Identify strategies for the prevention of child deaths and serious injuries.
+- Obtain criminal history as appropriate to the case.
+Determine if there is any pending criminal investigation. - Provide assistance/guidance to initiate investigations. - Provide assistance and communication between participating agencies. - Serve as a liaison with prosecuting attorneys within the state and nationwide. - Serve as a liaison with other legal entities involved in the review of this fatality (e.g., city attorney, county counsel). - Provide feedback on cases that enter the criminal justice system.
+Track cases through the system. - Identify strategies for the prevention of child deaths and serious injuries. - The prosecuting attorney or circuit attorney, upon the vacancy of the CFRP chairperson shall convene a local CFRP panel.